xiw/libo/README.md

 	if (overflow_mul(&c, a, b))
 		printf("overflow!\n");

-to compute a * b and detect if any multiplication overflow happens.
+to compute `a * b` and detect if any multiplication overflow happens.
-The runtime overhead is minimal, for example, only one more `jno` instruction on x86.
+The runtime overhead is minimal.
+Below is the implementation of `overflow_mul(int *, int, int)` on x86, with only one extra `seto` instruction.

+	imull	%edx, %esi
+	movl	%esi, (%rdi)
+	seto	%al
+	ret

 Instead of implementing these functions in assembly language for each architecture, libo is generated automatically via Clang/LLVM.